httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## End-to-End Integrity

-Integrity fields can help detect representation data or content modification due to implementation errors, undesired "transforming proxies" (see {{Section 7.7 of RFC9110}}) or other actions as the data passes across multiple hops or system boundaries.
+Integrity fields can help detect representation data or content modification due to implementation errors, undesired "transforming proxies" (see {{Section 7.7 of RFC9110}}), or other actions as the data passes across multiple hops or system boundaries.
-Even a simple mechanism for end-to-end representation data integrity is valuable because a user agent can validate that resource retrieval succeeded before handing off to an HTML parser, video player, etc. for parsing.
+Even a simple mechanism for end-to-end representation data integrity is valuable because a user agent can validate that resource retrieval succeeded before handing off to an HTML parser, video player, etc., for parsing.

-Note that using these mechanisms alone does not provide end-to-end integrity of HTTP messages over multiple hops, since metadata could be manipulated at any stage.
+Note that using these mechanisms alone does not provide end-to-end integrity of HTTP messages over multiple hops since metadata could be manipulated at any stage.
 Methods to protect metadata are discussed in {{usage-in-signatures}}.

 ## Usage in Signatures {#usage-in-signatures}